wayfair-incubator/minigun/docs/report-help.md

 So in the example above we're running 5 workers with desired request rate 10 reqs/s:

-- `Full request duration 1.81ms (MEAN)` - every worker calculates exact time it takes to process the HTTP request.
+- `Time per request 1.81ms (mean)` - every worker calculates exact time it takes to process the HTTP request.
 And this is the average of all the workers' metrics.
-- `Request duration 100.17ms (mean, across all concurrent requests)` - we're running 10 requests per second from 5 workers, and since every worker can complete this request in `~1.81ms`, then we're not constrained by the app performance and can do 10 reqs/s exactly.
+- `Time per request 100.17ms (mean, across all concurrent requests)` - we're running 10 requests per second from 5 workers, and since every worker can complete this request in `~1.81ms`, then we're not constrained by the app performance and can do 10 reqs/s exactly.
 Simple math shows that expected request time is `1 second / 10 requests`